by Pati Ruiz

 - AI Now Institute at New York University

-EducatorCIRCLS on AI
+EducatorCIRCLS on Artificial Intelligence (AI)

 - Three Visionary Projects Using AI in Education Return to Educator CIRCLS by Sarah Hampton (Open Access)